A remark on certain restricted plane partitions and crystal melting model: Plane partitions with a limit boundary along -axis direction

 Thus, the inductive hypothesis can be used and the equation \eqref{eqn:Z^(N,infty,L)} is proved. $\Box$

-\begin{rmk} It is worth mention again that, the right hand side of our formula \eqref{eqn:Z^(N,infty,L) main} is exactly equivalent to the expression of the open-closed string amplitude of the double$-\mathbb{P}^1$ model with one nontrivial representation \cite{AKMV,LLLZ,IK06} (see the Corollary \ref{cor:dP1}).
-The general philosophy behind here is that, adding a wall to the crystal melting model is equivalent to glue a new topological vertex (see \cite{Oku05,S06}).
+\begin{rmk} It is worth mentioning again that, the right hand side of our formula \eqref{eqn:Z^(N,infty,L) main} is exactly equivalent to the expression of the open string amplitude of the double-$\mathbb{P}^1$ model with one nontrivial representation up to a MacMahon factor \cite{AKMV,LLLZ,IK06} (see the Corollary \ref{cor:dP1}).
+The general philosophy behind here is that, adding a wall to the crystal melting model is equivalent to gluing a new topological vertex (see \cite{Oku05,S06}).
 For the resolved conifold case, see \cite{Oku05} for a physical proof and for the closed topological case, see \cite{S06}.
 So, our formula \eqref{eqn:Z^(N,infty,L) main} should be explained as an open string amplitude version for the results in \cite{Oku05,S06}.
 This is our original motivation to prove this formula. \end{rmk}

 \begin{rmk} It was shown by Okounkov and Reshetikhin \cite{OR07} that the random skew plane partition model is a special Schur process.
 Then they obtained the corresponding partition function of this model (see the second equation in Theorem 2 in \cite{OR07}).
-As the explanation in the introduction of this paper, our $\tilde{Z}^{N+1,\infty,L+1}_{\emptyset,\mu,\emptyset}$ should be exactly equal to their partition function of the skew plane partitions, thus our formula \eqref{eqn:Z^(N,infty,L) main} should be equivalent to their formula even they looks different.
+As explained in the introduction of this paper, our $\tilde{Z}^{N+1,\infty,L+1}_{\emptyset,\mu,\emptyset}$ should be exactly equal to their partition function of the skew plane partitions, thus our formula \eqref{eqn:Z^(N,infty,L) main} should be equivalent to their formula even though they look different.

 Our formula \eqref{eqn:Z^(N,infty,L) main} mainly consists of three parts, the first part is a restriction condition for $\mu_1$ and $l(\mu)$, the second part is a special case of the full MacMahon formula \eqref{eqn:macmahon} and the last part is a product of terms labeled by boxes in $\mu$.
-This formula is efficient when comparing it to the open-closed string amplitude of double$-\mathbb{P}^1$ model and giving a new derivation of the full MacMahon formula.
+This formula is efficient when comparing it to the open string amplitude of the double-$\mathbb{P}^1$ model and giving a new derivation of the full MacMahon formula.
 The formula by Okounkov and Reshetikhin (the second equation in Theorem 2 in \cite{OR07}) is a product of terms labeled by elements in two sets. \end{rmk}